Washington Metro: Fare history

 The contract for Metro's fare collection system was awarded in 1975 to Cubic Transportation Systems.
+For the first year of operation fares were manually collected by station attendants and cost 55¢ during peak hours and 45¢ off-peak.
+On the first day of revenue service, March 29, 1976, 19,913 passengers rode on 188 train trips.

 Electronic fare collection using paper magnetic stripe cards started on July 1, 1977, a little more than a year after the first stations opened.
-Prior to electronic fare collection, exact change fareboxes were used.
 Metro's historic paper farecard system is also shared by Bay Area Rapid Transit, which Cubic won a contract for in 1974.
 Any remaining value stored on the paper cards was printed on the card at each exit, and passes were printed with the expiration date.

 Several adjustments were made to shift the availability of passes from paper tickets to SmarTrip cards in 2012 and 2013.
 In May 2014 Metro announced plans to retrofit more than 500 fare vending machines throughout the system to dispense SmarTrip cards, rather than paper fare cards, and eventually eliminate magnetic fare cards entirely.
 This was completed in early December 2015 when the last paper farecard was sold.
 The faregates stopped accepting paper farecards on March 6, 2016, and the last day for trading in farecards to transfer the value to SmarTrip was June 30, 2016.

 WMATA announced in 2020 that SmarTrip cards would be available to add to users' Apple Wallets so that users could use their Apple device to pay their fare.
 Support for Google Wallet was then added in 2021.
 In May 2025, WMATA rolled out a new program called "Tap.
 Ride.
 Go." which allows users to use any contactless payment method directly at the turnstile using the existing SmarTrip readers.
 Riders must use the same fare media upon entering and exiting.